flatiron/cradle/README.md

         sys.puts(doc);
     });

-_If you want to get a specific revision for that document, you can pass it as the 2nd parameter to `get()`._
+> If you want to get a specific revision for that document, you can pass it as the 2nd parameter to `get()`.

+Cradle is also able to fetch multiple documents if you have a list of ids, just pass an array to `get`:

+    db.get(['luke', 'vador'], function (err, doc) { ... });

 ### Querying a view ###